wendyverdonk93/docs/content/account/api-onboarding/add-bank-accounts.md

 2. **Verify bank accounts**: Use the last four requests to verify bank accounts.
 You can choose to verify through a payment link or by supplying a bank statement.

 ## Authentication
 All seven bank account requests require a partner account API key.
-This is not the same as a [website API key](/tools/multisafepay-control/get-your-api-key/).
-Ask your Partner Manager for more information.
+This is not the same as a [website API key](/set-up-your-account/site-id-api-key-secure-code).
+For more information, email your Partner Manager.

 All URLs on this page are directed to our test API.
 To use the live API, change the subdomain `testapi` to `api` and use the corresponding API key.